brianmwadime/smutchings.github.io/_designer/2018-03-10-laptoplockers.md

 <figure class="figure">
   <img src="/img/laptoplockers/MacBookStickers.jpg" class="figure-img img-fluid rounded" alt="A MacBook Air covered in various stickers.">
-  <figcaption class="figure-caption text-center">How do you make a laptop sticker stand out againse other laptops trying to stand out?</figcaption>
+  <figcaption class="figure-caption text-center">How do you make a laptop sticker stand out against other laptops trying to stand out?</figcaption>
 </figure>

 We also looked into the use of colour in informational signage - such as the use of yellow for caution and blue for information - as well as the use of mixed-case typography and chunking to ensure legibility and understanding.